libvips/libvips/_posts/2019-11-29-True-streaming-for-libvips.md

 The mechanism that supports this is set of calls loaders can use on streams to hint what kind of access pattern they are likely to need, and what part of the image (header, pixels) they are working on.

-The C and C++ APIs are very similar.

 # Custom input streams